 If you are interested in purchasing a greenhouse just contact us and we will organise it for you.

-Any signs of fungus, white films on skin or fins, or gasping, do a salt treatment – See Library – https://www.woodvalefishandlilyfarm.com.au/medicating-aquaponics-fish/
+Any signs of fungus, white films on skin or fins, or gasping, then do a salt treatment – See all the info at: Medicating Fish in Aquaponics

 12-15cm, 15-20cm, 20-30cm